anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.010
      - Node Feature Discovery (NFD)
-     - Workload descriptors should use the labels advertised by :cite:t:`k8s-nfd-sig` to indicate which node software or hardware features they need.
+     - If the workload requires special hardware or software features from the worker node, these requirements must be described in the workload descriptors using the labels advertised by :cite:t:`k8s-nfd-sig`.
      - TBD
      - N/A
    * - ra2.app.011